MedAImage/BCD_Explainability_Analysis/README.md

-# Explainability-aware evaluation of CNNs for breast lesion detection
+# Explainability-aware performance evaluation of CNNs for breast lesion detection
-Official implementation of the paper "Explainability-aware evaluation of CNNs for breast lesion detection"
+Official implementation of the paper "Explainability-aware performance evaluation of CNNs for breast lesion detection"

-This work presents a framework to evaluate CNN-based models that jointly considers predictive performance and spatial explainability.
+This work presents a framework for evaluating CNN-based models that jointly considers predictive performance and spatial explainability.
 In particular, we define an explainability score that quantifies the extent to which relevant activations are concentrated within expert-annotated regions.
 Based on this score, we reformulate conventional evaluation metrics to incorporate spatial explainability into performance assessment.
 Since evaluation reliability depends on the fidelity of the explanation maps, we also introduce an attention-based architecture that generates spatial contribution maps directly linked to the prediction process.

 This repository contains all the necessary code to reproduce our experiments for breast lesion detection.